 Phase 2: Expansion

 As economic sentiment is high, interest rates will likely be low and financing becomes readily available.
-Many real estate developers and investors will be able to secure low-cost financing, and will choose to develop new properties or redevelop existing properties, as strong leasing momentum can help investors reach their desired returns.
+Many real estate developers and investors will be able to secure low-cost financing, and will choose to develop new properties or redevelop existing properties, as the strong leasing momentum can help investors reach their desired returns.
 The expansion phase is also a good time to acquire value-add investment properties because the perceived risk is lower in this phase.

 Phase 3: Hyper supply

 The hyper supply phase starts when the supply of real estate in the market exceeds demand.
-New developments and redevelopments during the expansion phase have caused oversupply in the market, and prices of real estate start to decline due to the lack of sufficient demand.
+New developments and redevelopments during the expansion phase have caused an oversupply in the market, and prices of real estate start to decline due to the lack of sufficient demand.

 Although rental rates might remain high because of strong economic factors, vacancy rates will start to rise.
-The increase in the number of new developments will begin to slow down as market inventory remains high.
-The hyper supply phase typically lasts for a long time, before the economy enters into the recession phase eventually.
+The increase in the number of new developments will begin to slow down as market inventory is high.
+The hyper supply phase typically lasts for a long time, before the economy enters the recession phase eventually.

 Phase 4: Recession

 The recession phase can be painful for property investors.
 In this phase, the supply of properties overshadows demand, and real estate prices fall dramatically.
 Most property owners will suffer from high vacancy rates and lower rents, and rental income will plummet.